 pkg-config

-You do not need to load any environment modules to use pkg-config on RCC systems.
-Simply call the pkg-config program from the terminal with the proper options and it will work for you.
+You do not need to load any environment modules to use pkg-config on the HPC.
+Call the pkg-config executable from the shell with the proper options, and it will work.
 The main options you will need are as follows:

---cflags ## This option will give you the path for the -I (include) compiler option.
+# --cflags will give you the path for the -I (include) compiler option.
 This is usually header files.

---libs ## This option will give you the path for the -L (libs) compiler option.
+# --libs will give you the path for the -L (libs) compiler option.
 This is needed to link compiled libraries to new code

-Basic usage looks like the following, where LIBRARYNAME should be replaced by the name of whatever library you are looking to use (e.g.; netcdf, hdf5, etc).
+Basic usage looks like the following example, where LIBRARYNAME should be replaced by the name of whatever library you are looking to use (e.g., netcdf, hd5, etc).

-This will output the paths detailed above in the following format:
+This will output the paths in the following format:

 -I/path/to/library/include/files -L/path/to/library/static/link/files -lLIBRARYNAME

 This output can then be used to compile programs.
-You can do this either by copy/pasting the output from pkg-config or by assigning the output of pkg-config to a custom environment variable.
-To do the latter, refer to the example below (again, replace LIBRARYNAME by the name of whatever library you intend to use).
+You can do so by either copy/pasting the output from pkg-config or by assigning the output of pkg-config to a custom environment variable.
+To do the latter, refer to the example below (again, replace LIBRARYNAME with the name of whatever library you intend to use).

 export COMPILER_PATHS=$(pkg-config --libs --cflags LIBRARYNAME)

 This can all be wrapped up succinctly into a simple workflow for compiling programs and linking them to external libraries.
-This is as follows:
+Refer to the following example:

-## only do this step if a module is needed to access the library you want to use
+## do this step only if an environment module is needed to access the library you want to use

 module load MODULENAME